Scrivito/scrivito_video_widget/README.md

 ## Installation

-Add this line to your application's `Gemfile`:
+Add this lines to your application's `Gemfile`:

     gem 'scrivito_video'
+    gem 'projekktor-rails'

 Add this line to your application Stylesheet manifest: